ShanClayton/HoleInTheWall/README.md

 ## Technical Issues
 - <s>My app was successfully sent to Heroku, but it's not showing.
 I'm getting a 'Cannot Get' everything is connected as it's supossed to</s>

--Fix edit page.
+- Fix edit page.
 Changes are not shown once button is clicked.

 ## Future Features
 - Filter shops by county and city